wskinner/lsmt/Readme.md

 * Keys and values are arrays of bytes.
 * The basic operations are `Put(key,value)`, `Get(key)`, `Delete(key)`.
 * No external dependencies except Logback and Kotlin-Logging
+* Each write is synced to the OS.
+Relaxing this requirement would improve performance.

 # Building
 This project is built with Gradle, and has been tested with Gradle 6.7 on OSX.
 It probably works with Gradle 5 as well.